prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 ### Requirements
 Completed the [quickstart](https://mushr.io/tutorials/quickstart/) tutorial (familiarity with ROS and python is assumed).
+Make sure your mushr_base is using the sandbox map.
+The quickstart tutorial explains how to change the map.

 ## Environment setup
-Clone the nhttc_ros repository into your catkin workspace:
+Clone the [nhttc_ros](https://github.com/naughtyStark/nhttc_ros.git) repository into your catkin workspace:
 {{< highlight bash >}}
 $ cd catkin_ws/src
 $ git clone --branch devel https://github.com/naughtyStark/nhttc_ros.git